phetsims/circuit-construction-kit-common/README.md

 ================

 "Circuit Construction Kit" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
 at the University of Colorado Boulder.
+This is the library that supports various related simulations.

 *This simulation is under development and has not been published.*